webcompat/webcompat-reporter-extensions/README.md

 javascript:(function(){location.href="http://webcompat.com/?open=1&url="+encodeURIComponent(location.href)}())
 ```

-### Note

-The [`firefox`](https://github.com/webcompat/webcompat-reporter-extensions/tree/master/firefox) add-on is deprecated in favor of [`firefox-webext`](https://github.com/webcompat/webcompat-reporter-extensions/tree/master/firefox-webext).
-It will probably be removed at some future date.

 ### Privacy

 By clicking on the extension button, the user asks the browser to send the URL of a website to webcompat.com (in order to report an issue) in a new tab.
 No information is collected besides that which gets submitted by the user as a bug report.